NandiSchoots/personal-website-hugo-academic/content/authors/admin/_index.md

 education:
   courses:
     - course: PhD in Artificial Intelligence
-      institution: Stanford University
+      institution: King's College London and Imperial College London
-      year: 2012
+      year: ""
-    - course: MEng in Artificial Intelligence
+    - course: MSc in Mathematics
-      institution: Massachusetts Institute of Technology
+      institution: Leiden University and Paris-Sud University
       year: 2009
-    - course: BSc in Artificial Intelligence
+    - course: BSc in Mathematics
-      institution: Massachusetts Institute of Technology
+      institution: Leiden University
-      year: 2008
+      year: ""
 superuser: true
 highlight_name: true
 title: Nandi Schoots
 email: ""
 ---
-I'm looking for research questions that cut to the core of human understanding and hope to one day find natural laws that make highly specific predictions and apply in many contexts.
+I'm searching for research questions that cut to the core of human understanding and hope to one day find natural laws that make highly specific predictions and apply in many contexts.
+In the mean-time I'm working on a variety of projects that piqued my interest.

-My object-level interests are all over the place and include:

 I was one of the main organizers of the first [AI Safety Camp](https://aisafety.camp/) and this fall I'm hosting a retreat on Inductive Biases in Neural Networks.